fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 <div class="content">

-### Viewing logs

-Expo development tools can be used to display the log messages of the running application.
-Error and warning level messages are also visible in the emulator and the mobile app interface.
-Error messages will pop out as a red overlay whereas warning messages can be expanded by pressing the yellow alert dialog at the bottom of the screen.
-For debugging purposes, we can use the familiar <em>console.log</em> method to write debugging messages to the log.

-Let's try this in practice.
-Start the Expo development tools by running <em>npm start</em> and open the application with either emulator or the mobile app.
-Next, open the <i>App.js</i> file and add a <em>console.log</em> message to the <em>App</em> component.
-After saving the file, you should be able to see your message terminal output.

-### Using the debugger
+### Debugging

-**NB:** You might face the following error while trying to use React Native Debugger: <i>Uncaught Error: Cannot add node "1" because a node with that id is already in the Store</i>.
-There's an [issue](https://github.com/jhen0409/react-native-debugger/issues/668) related to this problem in the React Native Debugger's repository which might contain ways to fix it.
-Nevertheless, don't get stuck trying to fix this problem if it turns out to be difficult.
-Instead, move on with the material.

-Inspecting messages logged from the code with the <em>console.log</em> method can be handy, but sometimes finding bugs or understanding how the application works require us to see the bigger picture.
-We might, for example, be interested in what is the state and the props of a certain component, or what is the response of a certain network request.
-In the previous parts, we have used the browser's developer tools for this kind of debugging.
-[React Native Debugger](https://docs.expo.io/workflow/debugging/#react-native-debugger) is a tool that offers a similar set of debugging features for React Native applications.
+When our application doesn't work as intended, we should immediately start <i>debugging</i> it.
+In practice, this means that we'll need to reproduce the erroneous behavior and monitor the code execution to find out which part of the code behaves incorrectly.
+During the course, we have already done a bunch of debugging by logging messages, inspecting network traffic, and using specific development tools, such as <i>React Development Tools</i>.
+In general, debugging isn't that different in React Native, we'll just need the right tools for the job.

+[React Native Debugger](https://docs.expo.io/workflow/debugging/#react-native-debugger) is a tool that offers a similar set of debugging features as the browser's developer tools.
 Let's get started by installing React Native Debugger with the help of the [installation instructions](https://github.com/jhen0409/react-native-debugger#installation).
 If you are unsure which installation method to choose, downloading a pre-built binary from the [release page](https://github.com/jhen0409/react-native-debugger/releases) is perhaps the easiest option.
-In the release page, find the latest release which supports React Native version 0.64 and download the binary suitable for your operating system (for example <i>.dmg</i> file for macOS and <i>.exe</i> file for Windows) under the "Assets" section.
+In the release page, find the latest release which supports React Native version 0.69 and download the binary suitable for your operating system (for example <i>.dmg</i> file for macOS and <i>.exe</i> file for Windows) under the "Assets" section.
 Once the installation is complete, start the React Native Debugger, open a new debugger window (shortcuts: <em>Command+T</em> on macOS, <em>Ctrl+T</em> on Linux/Windows) and set the React Native packager port to <em>19000</em>.

 Next, we need to start our application and connect to the debugger.
 Start the application by running <em>npm start</em>.
 Once the application is running, open it with either an emulator or the Expo mobile app.
 Inside the emulator or the Expo mobile app, open the developer menu by following the [instructions](https://docs.expo.io/workflow/debugging/#developer-menu) in the Expo's documentation.
 From the developer menu, select <i>Debug remote JS</i> to connect to the debugger.
 Now, you should be able to see the application's component tree in the debugger:

 ![React Native Debugger](../../images/10/24.png)

+The debugger's <i>Console</i> tab displays the application's logs.
+Like in the browser's development tools, error messages and messages logged with the <em>console.log</em> method are displayed there.
+Try adding a message with the <em>console.log</em> method in the <i>App.js</i> file and see that it is displayed in the debugger.

 You can use the debugger to inspect the component's state and props as well as <i>change</i> them.
 Try finding the <em>Text</em> component rendered by the <em>App</em> component using the debugger.
 You can either use the search or go through the component tree.
 Once you have found the <em>Text</em> component in the tree, click it, and change the value of the <em>children</em> prop.
 The change should be automatically visible in the application's preview.